syncfusion-content/blazor-docs/blazor/pager/data-binding.md

 ---
 layout: post
 title: Data Binding in Blazor Pager Component | Syncfusion
-description: Checkout and learn here all about working with data in Syncfusion Blazor Pager component and much more.
+description: Checkout and learn here all about working Syncfusion Blazor Pager component with both local or remote data collection and how it splits into sectioned pages.
 platform: Blazor
 control: Pager
 documentation: ug